rancher/docs/content/rancher/v2.x/en/logging/v2.5/_index.md

     - "devteam-splunk"
 ```

-For the final example we create an output to write logs to a destination that is not supported out of the box (e.g. syslog):
+**Unsupported Ouput:** For the final example, we create an output to write logs to a destination that is not supported out of the box (e.g. syslog):

 ```yaml
 apiVersion: v1